× Exit

 Domestic Violence Counseling Program

 Provides safety planning and emotional support to survivors of abuse and their children witnesses.
 Services include individual counseling, educational groups, case management, linkages and referrals, community outreach, and educational presentations on domestic violence.
-The program is voluntary, free and confidential.
+The program is

-Domestic Violence Court Advocacy
+The Jane Addams Domestic Violence Court Advocacy Program

 Early Learning Home Visiting Programs